-S. *lung, adj. “heavy”
+S. #lung adj. “heavy” (Category: Heavy, Weighty)

 Sindarin adjective meaning “heavy” attested only in the name Mablung “Heavy Hand” (S/185).
 Given this name’s Quenya cognate Q. Lungumá (VT47/19), S. lung probably developed from primitive *✶lungŭ, where the [u] was prevented from become [o] by the presence of the nasal [ŋ].

 Conceptual Development: In the Gnomish Lexicon from the 1910s, the word for “heavy” was also G. lung (GL/55), an element in the name G. Mablung as well (LT2A/Mablung).
 Its primitive form was not given, but judging by the related word G. luntha- “to balance, weigh”, it might have been *ᴱ√LUŊU.
-The form ᴱN. lung “heavy” reappeared in the Early Noldorin Grammar from the 1920s (PE13/122), but became ᴱN. lhung in the (Early) Noldorin Dictionary (PE13/163), after Tolkien decided that initial [r], [l] were unvoiced.
+The form ᴱN. lung “heavy” reappeared in the Early Noldorin Grammar from the 1920s (PE13/122), but became ᴱN. lhung in the (Early) Noldorin Dictionary (PE13/163), after Tolkien decided that initial [r-], [l-] were unvoiced.

-In the Etymologies from the 1930s, the Noldorin form of this word was N. lhong derived from primitive ᴹ✶lungā (Ety/LUG¹), where the [u] became [o] due to a-affection.
+In The Etymologies from the 1930s, the Noldorin form of this word was N. lhong derived from primitive ᴹ✶lungā (Ety/LUG¹), where the [u] became [o] due to a-affection.
 At this point in time, Mablung was Doriathrin/Ilkorin rather than a Noldorin name (Ety/MAP), so there was no conflict.

-Neo-Sindarin: I personally prefer S. lung for the Sindarin word for “heavy”, but some Neo-Sindarin authors use the form S. ^long instead based on the Noldorin word lhong in the Etymologies, switching to a voiced [l] because the unvoicing of initial [l], [r] does not happen in Sindarin phonology.
+Neo-Sindarin: I personally prefer S. lung for the Sindarin word for “heavy”, but some Neo-Sindarin authors use the reformed word ᴺS. ^long, based on the Noldorin word lhong in The Etymologies, switching to a voiced [l] because the unvoicing of initial [l], [r] does not happen in Sindarin phonology.
 This is not entirely consistent with my prefered Neo-Quenya word fof “heavy”: lunga; I assume there was some divergent evolution in Sindarin and Quenya for this word.

-Reference ✧ S/185.1203-1 ✧ “heavy”
+Reference ✧ S/185 ✧ “heavy”

-N. lhong adj. “heavy”
+N. lhong adj. “heavy” (Category: Heavy, Weighty)

-Reference ✧ Ety/LUG¹.007 ✧ “heavy”
+Reference ✧ Ety/LUG¹ ✧ “heavy”

-|ᴹ✶lungā > lhong||[luŋgā] > [luŋga] > [loŋga] > [loŋg] > [l̥oŋg]||✧ Ety/LUG¹.007|
+|ᴹ✶lungā > lhong||[luŋgā] > [luŋga] > [loŋga] > [loŋg] > [l̥oŋg] > [l̥oŋ]||✧ Ety/LUG¹|

-ᴱN. lhung n. “heavy”
+ᴱN. lhung n. “heavy” (Category: Heavy, Weighty)